 The Project will use local labor for its construction and maintenance.
-An estimated 85 workers will be required, including 2% female representation (a minimum of two women) in administrative, technical, support, and assistance positions.
+It is estimated that around 100 workers will be required, 100 of whom are in-house employees and six of whom are contracted employees.
+The incorporation of female staff in administrative, technical, support, assistance functions is foreseen.

 Regarding working conditions, the Project will provide its personnel with: i) accommodation, ii) transportation to and from the work site to their homes, iii) food, either hot meals at each work site or in specific canteens; iv) personal protection equipment (e.g. helmets; gloves; boots; masks; goggles; belts); v) compensatory days for foreign staff, based on distance (1 compensatory day for every 4.5 days worked); and v) technical training (equipment operation, soil, granular base, and asphalt compacting), and environmental health, safety, and security training.
-The contract will also provide separate bathrooms for each gender.
+Separate bathrooms will be provided for each gender.
 Working hours are from Monday to Saturday, 7:00 AM to 6:00 PM, with a one-hour break.